Thomas E Hand and Professional Association AKA Intoxicated Drivers Counseling

 Thomas E Hand and Professional Association AKA Intoxicated Drivers Counseling - Absecon, NJ

-Thomas E Hand And Professional Association Aka Intoxicated Drivers Counseling is a substance and mental health treatment facility located at 283 East Jimmie Leeds Road in the 08205 zip code in Absecon, NJ.
+Thomas E Hand And Professional Association Aka Intoxicated Drivers Counseling is a substance and mental health treatment center located at 283 East Jimmie Leeds Road in the 08205 zip code in Absecon, NJ.
 It is operated by a private for-profit organization.
 Thomas E Hand And Professional Association Aka Intoxicated Drivers Counseling provides prescribes suboxone.
-Some of the treatment approaches used by Thomas E Hand And Professional Association Aka Intoxicated Drivers Counseling include motivational interviewing, cognitive behavioral therapy and dialectical behavior therapy.
-Thomas E Hand And Professional Association Aka Intoxicated Drivers Counseling provides outpatient methadone/buprenorphine or naltrexone treatment, regular outpatient treatment and outpatient rehab.
-It also provides residential treatment for substance use and inpatient treatment for dual diagnosis.
-Other addiction treatment offered includes general addiction disorder treatment.
+Some of the treatment approaches used by Thomas E Hand And Professional Association Aka Intoxicated Drivers Counseling include 12 step rehabilitation, anger management and motivational interviewing.
+Thomas E Hand And Professional Association Aka Intoxicated Drivers Counseling provides outpatient methadone/buprenorphine or naltrexone treatment, regular outpatient treatment and outpatient treatment.
+It also provides residential substance abuse treatment and inpatient dual diagnosis treatment.
+Other addiction treatment offered includes treatment for non-substance use addiction disorder.

 Address: 283 East Jimmie Leeds Road, Absecon, NJ 08205